Eleanor Nickel, Ph.D.

 - Selected to participate in the seminar "Slave Narratives" at Yale University, June 2009

-- At Fresno Pacific, I am a part of the Humanities Division Chair.
+- At Fresno Pacific, I am the Humanities Division Chair.

 Honors and Awards

 - Whatley Award, finest article published in Volume 22 of Studies in Popular Culture, for "'It'll Always Be Burma to Me': J. Peterman on Seinfeld," October 2000